sisinflab/warprec/warprec/utils/config/README.md

 - Each model trained with WarpRec requires it's own configuration.
 - Trials of a single model can be computed in parallel.
 If more than one model is provided, the next training session will wait the pervious one to be over before starting.
 - Parameters of the model, like on the example, depend on the model.
 Check the model documentation for more information about the parameters.
+- Saving recommendation will lead to disk space occupation.
+Save recommendations only if you need them.

 ### 🧪 Advanced Model Configuration